Neutron moderation spectrum considering inelastic scattering: Introduction

 \section{Introduction}

-Neutron moderation theory is an important issue in nuclear reactor physics~\cite{ref1, ref2, ref3, ref4, ref5, ref6, ref7, ref8, ref9}.
-Traditional to nuclear reactor physics theory of neutron moderation does not consider temperature of the moderating medium, because it is based on neutron scattering law not considering medium nuclei thermal motion.
-Within this theory the neutron moderation spectrum is described by an analytic expression known as Fermi moderation spectrum~\cite{ref1, ref2, ref3, ref4, ref5, ref6, ref7, ref8, ref9}.
-Fermi moderation spectrum also does not depend on moderating medium temperature and therefore it cannot accurately describe experimental neutrons moderation spectrum correctly in low-energy range, e.g. neutron spectra of thermal nuclear power reactors.
-Due to the fact that experimental neutron spectra for thermal nuclear reactors are similar to Maxwell distribution~\cite{ref1, ref3, ref7, ref10, ref11}, an assumption has been made that neutron moderation spectrum can be described by this distribution in low-energy range.
+Neutron moderation theory is an important issue in nuclear reactor physics~\cite{Weinberg1958, Akhiezer2002, Galanin1960, Feinberg1978, BartolomeyBat1989, Shirokov1998, Stacey2001, Vladimirov1986, Oka2014}.
+Conventional nuclear reactor physics theory of neutron moderation does not consider temperature of the moderating medium, because it is based on neutron scattering law not considering medium nuclei thermal motion.
+Within this theory the neutron moderation spectrum is described by an analytic expression known as Fermi moderation spectrum~\cite{Weinberg1958, Akhiezer2002, Galanin1960, Feinberg1978, BartolomeyBat1989, Shirokov1998, Stacey2001, Vladimirov1986, Oka2014}.
+Fermi moderation spectrum also does not depend on moderating medium temperature and therefore it cannot describe experimental neutrons moderation spectrum correctly in low-energy range, e.g. neutron spectra of thermal nuclear power reactors.
+Due to the fact that experimental neutron spectra for thermal nuclear reactors are similar to Maxwell distribution~\cite{Weinberg1958, Galanin1960, Stacey2001, Gurevich1965, Vlasov1971}, an assumption has been made that neutron moderation spectrum can be described by this distribution in low-energy range.
 This assumption enabled development of widely used contemporary semi-empiric calculation algorithm for neutron moderation spectra calculation.
-According to this algorithm the neutron moderation spectrum is a combination of high-energy range as Fermi moderation spectrum and low-energy range as Maxwell's distribution.
-Hence it contains a formula to determine neutron gas temperature based on moderating medium temperature which determines low-energy spectrum range~\cite{ref1, ref2, ref3, ref4, ref5, ref6, ref7, ref8, ref9}.
-And the formula itself was obtained by numerical approximation of experimental spectra of several thermal nuclear reactors of different kinds, available at that moment in the past~\cite{ref1}, and it is still widely used in nuclear reactors physics e.g. see~\cite{ref5, ref6, ref7, ref8, ref9, ref12, ref13, ref14, ref15, ref16}.
+According to this algorithm the neutron moderation spectrum is a combination of Fermi moderation spectrum at high energies and the Maxwell's distribution at low energies.
+Hence it contains a formula to determine neutron gas temperature based on moderating medium temperature which determines low-energy spectrum range~\cite{Weinberg1958, Akhiezer2002, Galanin1960, Feinberg1978, BartolomeyBat1989, Shirokov1998, Stacey2001, Vladimirov1986, Oka2014}.
+And the formula itself was obtained in the past by numerical approximation of experimental spectra of several different thermal nuclear reactors available at that moment~\cite{Weinberg1958}, and it is still widely used in nuclear reactor physics (see e.g.~\cite{BartolomeyBat1989, Shirokov1998, Stacey2001, Vladimirov1986, Oka2014, RusovEnergies2011, RusovVANT2011, RusovWJNST2013, RusovJMP2013, RusovKhariton2010}).
 Therefore in the strict sense there is no neutron moderation theory available, and creating one is an essential task.